tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-api-createservice.md

 The response body is empty.
 ### Stateless service with dns name and auto scaling

-This example shows how to create a stateless Service Fabric service with a dns name definied and auto scaling based on cpu usage.
+This example shows how to create a stateless Service Fabric service with a dns name defined and auto scaling based on cpu usage.

 #### Request
 ```